Xi'an–Yan'an high-speed railway

-The Xi'an–Yan'an high-speed railway or Xiyan HSR (西延高速铁路 (Xīyán Gāosù Tiělù)) is a high-speed railway line currently under construction in Shaanxi, China.
+The Xi'an–Yan'an high-speed railway or Xiyan HSR (西延高速铁路 (Xīyán Gāosù Tiělù)) is a high-speed railway line in Shaanxi, China.
 It has a length of 299.8 km and a maximum speed of 350 km/h.
-It is expected to reduce the journey time between Yan'an and Xi'an from 2.5 hours to approximately one hour.
+It reduced the journey time between Yan'an and Xi'an from 2.5 hours to a little more than an hour.

-The railway is expected to open in 2025.
-It will parallel the existing Xi'an–Yan'an railway, but take a more direct route.
+The railway opened on 26 December 2025.
+It parallels the existing Xi'an–Yan'an railway, but takes a more direct route.

 History

 Construction on a 16 km long tunnel south of Yan'an began on 9 January 2020.

 Construction of the 208 km Tongchuan to Yan'an section started construction in April 2021.
 The route of the remaining 93.4 km from Xi'an to Tongchuan was confirmed in August 2022.
 Construction of Xi'an to Tongchuan section started in November 2022.

+The railway opened on 26 December 2025.